nwtime/ntpwww/content/en/reflib/proximity.md

 A more accurate synchronization method requires dynamic measurement or prediction of space vehicle position and velocity, such as could be achieved using Keplerian elements.
 Using these six elements, it is possible to determine the orbital position and velocity state vector as a function of coordinate time.
 If these elements could be uploaded to the space vehicles in advance, accuracies in the order of tens of microseconds could be achieved.
 This would require using an iterated procedure, as described in Chapter 17 of <sup>[3](#myfootnote3)</sup>.

 In practice, multiple measurements of range and range rate (Doppler) are required in order to determine the Keplerian elements.
-These measurements are usually made using speciallized optical or radio signals.
+These measurements are usually made using specialized optical or radio signals.
 For a given coordinate time, Keplerian elements determine the spacecraft state vector, including its position and velocity relative to the inertial frame of the elements.

 For synchronization flow from vehicle A to vehicle B, the position vector and coordinate time of A must be included in the message to B. At B, the coordinate time of arrival must be accurately determined along with the position and velocity of B. Assuming A and B are in the same inertial frame, such as the Earth and its satellites, the iterated procedure then refines these estimates as in <sup>[3](#myfootnote3)</sup>.
 This results in a coordinate time at B. The success of this method depends on the orbit geometry of B and can result in ambiguity or degeneracy that must be resolved by other means.